 Outside the nesting season, usually between September and February, but check for late-fledging birds and be sure the nests are no longer in use If you engage a company to do the job they will advise you further on your particular situation.

 5. Who pays?

-The responsibility for resolving any problem is yours if you are the owner or occupier of an affected building.
+If you are the owner or occupier of an affected building the responsibility is yours for resolving any problem.
 Therefore, the cost of any works to resolve the problem will have to be met by the owner or occupier.

 Planning – extensions and new buildings

 If you are looking to apply for planning permission for either a new building or to alter or extend an existing one, our planning team may be able to provide you with advice on measures to reduce or avoid the likelihood of gulls becoming an issue for you through the pre-application advice process, for which charges apply.
 Pre-application advice can be found at www.scarborough.gov.uk/planning